promptdriven/pdd/context/README.md

 - `--force`: Overwrite existing files without asking for confirmation.
 - `--strength FLOAT`: Set the strength of the AI model (0.0 to 1.0, default is 0.5).
-- `--temperature`: Set the temperature of the AI model (default is 0.0).
+- `--temperature FLOAT`: Set the temperature of the AI model (default is 0.0).
 - `--verbose`: Increase output verbosity for more detailed information.
 - `--quiet`: Decrease output verbosity for minimal information.
 - `--output-cost PATH_TO_CSV_FILE`: Enable cost tracking and output a CSV file with usage details.

+## AI Model Information

+PDD uses a large language model to generate and manipulate code.
+The `--strength` and `--temperature` options allow you to control the model's output:

+- Strength: Determines how powerful/expensive a model should be used.
+Higher values (closer to 1.0) result in high performance, while lower values are cheaper.
+- Temperature: Controls the randomness of the output.
+Higher values increase diversity but may lead to less coherent results, while lower values produce more focused and deterministic outputs.

 ## Output Cost Tracking

-PDD includes a global feature for tracking and reporting the cost of operations.
+PDD includes a feature for tracking and reporting the cost of operations.
 When enabled, it generates a CSV file with usage details for each command execution.

 ### Usage